emcoraccio/Moodify/README.md

 ## Code

-* Pulls from two APIs to get its data
+* Pulls from two APIs to get its data:
   - Openweather API
   - Spotify API